aj4abinjacob/TG-Photos/README.md

     Send "/start" and then "/newbot" to BotFather
     Then choose a name and username for your bot
-    You will get a message with bot token, please copy your bot token Now search for your bot in telegram with the username and send "\start" and a "Hi"<p>
+    You will get a message with bot token, please copy your bot token Now search for your bot in telegram with the username and send "\start" and a "Hi"</pre>
 <br>
 3.Run "python3 TGPhotos.py --startupload" after adding folder paths in folderpaths.txt in confg folder
 <br>